Minnesota Training Projects

 Project Study

-Communicating Trauma with Providers (PDF) is a CVT study conducted in 2006 that found many refugees fleeing political conflict and violence are affected by their experiences but have not spoken to their doctors about them.
+Communicating Trauma with Providers (PDF) was a CVT study conducted in 2006 that found many refugees fleeing political conflict and violence are affected by their experiences but have not spoken to their doctors about them.

-Our Minnesota Mainstream project CVT trained doctors, nurses, social workers, teachers and other professionals about the devastating effects of torture and recommended specific ways to support torture survivors.
+Our Minnesota Mainstream project trained doctors, nurses, social workers, teachers and other professionals about the devastating effects of torture and recommended specific ways to support torture survivors.
 The project focused on professionals in various Minnesota communities where refugees and immigrants were located.
 By understanding the torture experience, these professionals learned to provide their services in a way to help torture survivors.
 The Minnesota Mainstream Project provided training to nearly 17,000 professionals between 1997 and 2003.
 CVT built on this ambitious project in developing our other community-based training projects—New Neighbors/Hidden Scars and Healing in Partnership.